I have a love/hate relationship with the idea of hacks.

 These bags, when used in combination, total up to 7 different vegetables.

-4. If you are going out to eat, take a look at the menu online in advance and make your meal choices then.
+4. If you are going out to a restaurant to eat, take a look at the menu online in advance and make your selections in advance.

 5. Get good at fasting.